Chapter 8: Midnight Blues

 And here she was, stocking milk.

-She jerked around.
+She twisted around.

 “Th-thank you for shopping at Ichigari Grocery.”

 The man grinned.
 Too wide.
 Cracked lips splitting at the corners.
 The smile never reached his bloodshot eyes.
-He kept one hand on her back, thumb pressing against her shoulder blade, while the other clutched a gallon of milk.
+He kept one hand on her back, thumb hard against her shoulder blade, while the other clutched a gallon of milk.

 “And…?” he drawled.
 Thick.
 Expectant.